Hele-Shaw limit of chemotaxis-Navier-Stokes flows: Introduction

-where the effective "pressure" $P:=\frac{m}{m-1}n^{m-1}$ is used to replace the $n\log{n}$ term in \eqref{entropy}.
-In addition, we show that the regularity estimates of the weak solution are uniform in $m\geq3$. \item On the other hand, our work provides the first rigorous justification of the Hele-Shaw limit for the complex chemotaxis-fluid interaction flows, and finds a novel approach to verify the complementarity relation.
+To highlight the novelty of this approach, we briefly review existing strategies.
 The authors \cite{CKY2018} combined viscosity solution with gradient flow to establish the Hele–Shaw limit for the Keller–Segel model with Newtonian potential when the initial data is a patch function.
 This result was later extended to the same model with general initial data via a weak solution framework in \cite{HLP2022}.
-Specially, the estimates in \cite{HLP2022} such as the Aronson–B\'enilan estimate, the $L^1$ estimate for the time derivative of the pressure, and the $L^3$ estimate of the pressure gradient collectively yield the $L^2$ strong convergence of the pressure gradient, thereby providing a sufficient condition for the complementarity relation.
-More recently, for chemotaxis systems with growth or volume-filling effect, inspired by tissue growth models \cite{noemi2023, LX2021}, the authors in \cite{HLP2023,HZ2024} leveraged the special structure of the porous medium type equation to achieve $L^2$ strong convergence of the pressure gradient to verify the complementarity relation, without the required additional regularities as in \cite{HLP2022}.
-In the present article, we introduce a special test function acting on the established Hele–Shaw system Eqs.~\eqref{eq1-4}-\eqref{ilr}, through which we further justify the complementarity relation.
-As a comparison, we also derive the complementarity relation (see Appendix~\ref{appendix1}) by additionally proving the $L^2$ strong compactness of the gradient of the $m$-th power density $n_m^m$ via exploiting the porous medium type structure as in \cite{HLP2023,HZ2024}. \end{itemize}
+Specifically, the estimates in \cite{HLP2022} such as the Aronson–B\'enilan estimate, the $L^1$ estimate for the time derivative of the pressure and the $L^3$ estimate of the pressure gradient collectively yield the $L^2$ strong convergence of the pressure gradient, thereby providing a sufficient condition for the complementarity relation.
+More recently, for chemotaxis systems with growth or volume-filling effect, inspired by tissue growth models \cite{noemi2023, LX2021}, the authors \cite{HLP2023,HZ2024} leveraged the special structure of the porous medium type equation to achieve $L^2$ strong convergence of the pressure gradient to verify the complementarity relation, without the required additional regularities as in \cite{HLP2022}.
+In addition, as a comparison, we also derive the complementarity relation (see Appendix~\ref{appendix1}) by additionally proving the $L^2$ strong compactness of the gradient of the $m$-th power density $n_m^m$ via exploiting the porous medium type structure as in \cite{HLP2023,HZ2024}. \end{itemize}